FortiGate

 Note:

-When a valid physical link has been established over the SFP transceiver, the FortiGate's Web Interface should display the link up (green arrow icon) and the link lights on the FortiGate device for the physical port should indicate a link.
+When a valid physical link is established over the SFP transceiver, the FortiGate Web Interface should display the link as up (green arrow icon), and the link lights on the FortiGate device for the physical port should indicate an active link.